kevinwidjaja21/AMP_A321_fl_mod/README.md

 - Change flaps lift and drag scalar to match landing angle of attack of A32NX.
 - Change slats speed limits to match EASA TCDS No.: EASA.A.064 documents [2].
 - Change engine thrust specific fuel consumtion from 0.3 to 0.36 [3].
+- Updated the N1 and Mach on thrust to increase minimum thrust and decrease maximum thrust.
+Now you can taxi when the throttle is on idle.
+Max thrust is decreased to match reference number 4 [4].

 To install, simply copy `AMP_A321_fl_mod` folder and drop it in to your community folder.